NumanAnees/Leetcode-Solution/Binary Search Trees/Delete Node in a BST/README.md

 ## Solution

-- Find the target node but stop on it's parent.
+- Find the target node.
-- call helper function in a way the parent 's new left/right is target node 's left/right.
+- return left if right is null and right if left is null.
-- cut connection of right part and place it in the lastRight part of left.
+- if both present replace root->data with the leftmost child of right subtree and then delete that duplicat child because it is easy to delete a leaf node.